RCL-lab/QutibenchWeb/_pages/about.md

 ### Miriam Leeser
 <img align="left" src="../images/miriam_leeser.png" alt="drawing" style="width:200px;height:250px;padding-right: 15px;"/>
-Miriam Leeser is a Professor in Electrical and Computer Engineering at Northeastern where she is head of the Reconfigurable and GPU Computing Laboratory.
-She received her BS degree in electrical engineering from Cornell University, and Diploma and PhD degrees in computer science from Cambridge University in England.
-She was on the faculty at Cornell University’s Department of Electrical Engineering before coming to Northeastern, where she is a member of the Computer Engineering research group.
-Her research includes using heterogeneous architectures for signal and image processing applications including wireless communications as well as implementing computer arithmetic and verifying critical applications.
-She is a senior member of the IEEE and of the ACM.
+Miriam Leeser is Professor of Electrical and Computer Engineering at Northeastern University.
+Her research interests are in hardware accelerators, including FPGAs and GPUs, as well as  floating point implementations, unsupervised learning, medical imaging, privacy preserving data processing and wireless networking and security.
+She received her BS degree in Electrical Engineering from Cornell University, and Diploma and Ph.D.
+Degrees in Computer Science from Cambridge University in England.
+She has been a faculty member at Northeastern since 1996, where she is head of the Reconfigurable and GPU Computing Laboratory and a member of the Computer Engineering group.
+She is a senior member of ACM, IEEE and SWE.
+Throughout her career she has been funded by both government agencies and companies, including DARPA, NSF, Google, MathWorks and Microsoft.
+She received the prestigious Fulbright Scholar Award in 2018.
 <br />
 Contact: <a href="https://coe.northeastern.edu/Research/rcl/members/MEL/index.html">mel@coe.neu.edu</a>